Where To Buy 2019 49ers Tickets

 Face value options for the opening game against the Steelers start at $180 via Ticketmaster.
 Lower level seats start at $299.
 Tickets against the Browns start at $109, while the cheapest face value ticket against the Panthers, Cardinals and Falcons is $67.
 Prices against the Seahawks tickets start at $87, $167 for the Packers game, and $85 for the final home game against the Rams.

-On the secondary market, the season average asking price is $194 for games at Levis Stadium.
+On the secondary market, the season average asking price is was $194 for games at Levis Stadium at the beginning of the season but have risen 18% and is now $229.
 The cheapest chance to get into Levi’s Stadium on the secondary market this season will be for the November 17 Arizona Cardinals game.
 Tickets are trending at $166, making it one of only three games with an average asking price below $200.
 The priciest game is the season opener against the Pittsburgh Steelers, for which demand has pushed prices to $352.

 Prices For All 49ers Home Games On The 2019 Schedule